getpopper/popper/docs/sections/cn_workflows.md

 > or script is executed) is the root of the project.
 Thus, to ensure
 > portability, scripts should make use of paths relative to the root
 > of the folder.
 If absolute paths are needed, the `/workspace` path
-> prefix variable can be used as described in the previous section._
+> prefix can be used as described in the previous section._